 Today, we join millions all over the world to celebrate our 20th year of peace and the increasing success that has been the result.
 This is virtually an unbelievable achievement in light of the forces that aligned to prevent it.

 On behalf of our party, the RPP, we celebrate the 20th Anniversary of the Liberation of Rwanda.

 Fellow Rwandan, we would like to take a moment to honour the men and women who sacrificed their lives for the Rwanda that we are all proud of today.
 We bow our heads in memory of the dreadful genocide of 1 million Tutsi 20 years ago.
 We will always remember you and honour you for generations to come.

 In the shadow of this disaster, looms the on-going struggle to liberate the country politically, economically and socially and it remains the ultimate responsibility of every Rwandan, regardless of the military liberation on this day in 1994.

 Our 20th year of celebrating still finds over 114,000 refugees living abroad, including King Kigeli V Ndahindurwa.
-We call upon the government to use this celebration to ensure the immediate and What causes bipolar disorder unrestricted return of His Majesty the King of Rwanda, currently living in destitution in the US and allow a peaceful return of all Rwandan refugees.
+We call upon the government to use this celebration to ensure the immediate and unrestricted return of His Majesty the King of Rwanda, currently living in destitution in the US and allow a peaceful return of all Rwandan refugees.

 Fellow Rwandan, we are experiencing aggravations from rogue DRC soldiers crossing the border to Rwanda to rape women and claim property.
 The threat from the DRC has increased in recent times.
 There have been regular provocations by DRC soldiers over the past ten months on the Rwandan border.
 During these 16 DRC soldiers were captured yet were returned by Rwanda’s government.
 On the 11th of June this year DRC soldiers invaded the sovereign territory of Rwanda.
 Five DRC soldiers were killed in this invasion.